The twisted second moment of modular half integral weight $L$--functions: Automorphic preliminaries I (half integral weight)

-When $\Psi:=\mathbf{1}_q$ in \eqref{Sdef}, we recover the well known Sali\'{e} sum (and suppress the subscript).
+When $\Psi=\mathbf{1}_q$ in \eqref{Sdef}, we recover the well known Sali\'{e} sum, and suppress the subscript.
 These sums have a closed form evaluation, unlike the Kloosterman sums attached to the trivial multiplier.
 Sarnak \cite[pg~90]{Sa} asserts that this phenomenon is the finite analogue the of Bessel function being an elementary function when its order is an odd half integer.
-When $q=p$ a prime and $(mn,p)=1$, \cite{Sal} gives
+For example,